opencontainers/image-spec/config.md

      This acts as a default value to use when the value is not specified when creating a container.
      For Linux based systems, all of the following are valid: `user`, `uid`, `user:group`, `uid:gid`, `uid:group`, `user:gid`.
      If `group`/`gid` is not specified, the default group and supplementary groups of the given `user`/`uid` in `/etc/passwd` from the container are applied.

-   - **Memory** *integer*, OPTIONAL

-     Memory limit (in bytes).
-     This acts as a default value to use when the value is not specified when creating a container.

-   - **MemorySwap** *integer*, OPTIONAL

-     MemorySwap is a platform-specific field to set total memory usage (memory + swap) for Linux based systems; set to `-1` to disable swap.
-     This acts as a default value to use when the value is not specified when creating a container.

-   - **CpuShares** *integer*, OPTIONAL

-     CPU shares (relative weight vs. other containers).
-     This acts as a default value to use when the value is not specified when creating a container.

    - **ExposedPorts** *object*, OPTIONAL